DeveloperSenior/gcae-app/README.md

 # GCAE-APP
-software that automates the process of generating base code with standard architectures within the framework of SOLID principles focused on the Back-end.
+software automates the process of generating base code with standard architectures within the framework of SOLID principles focused on the Back-end.

 # Author
 - [Andres Felipe Escobar Lopez](https://github.com/DeveloperSenior)